yippee-ki-yay/ParadajzApp/README.md

-A Simple pomodoro app. for linux, created using the Qt library...
+A simple pomodoro app. for linux, created using the Qt library and using phonon for some simple sound effect.